vikassolanki3008/MailDemo/README.md

 ---
 ## Note
 - For demonstrate you can hardcode the email but its worst pratice
-- For sending email use email password not your personal gmail password
+- For sending email use app password not your personal gmail password

 ## Feedback
--Improvement in repo you are openly can change
+- Improvement in repo you are openly can change